-With over 230 free events from the 11th to 14th September - including open buildings, guided tours and walks, heritage literary events, exhibitions and performances - across Norwich, Thetford, South Norfolk, Broadland, Great Yarmouth, North Norfolk and further afield, there will be plenty to see and do across the long heritage weekend.
+With over 230 free events from the 11th to 14th September - including open buildings, guided tours and walks, heritage literary events, exhibitions and performances - and across Norwich, Thetford, South Norfolk, Broadland, Great Yarmouth, North Norfolk and further afield, there was plenty to see and do across the long heritage weekend.

-This year sees the 20th anniversary of Heritage Open Days (HODs) in the UK, and 10 years of HEART co-ordinating the events locally.
-We've worked with heritage venues to pull together a fantastic anniversary programme of events bursting with new events as well as firm favourites!
+2014 saw the 20th anniversary of Heritage Open Days (HODs) in the UK, and 10 years of HEART co-ordinating the events locally.
+We worked with heritage venues to pull together a fantastic anniversary programme of events bursting with new events as well as firm favourites!

 • The Guildhall Literary Day – talks on Norwich Murders, the Pettus family, the history of Bracondale, Robert Toppes, Julian of Norwich and more

 • Norfolk in the First World War at Norfolk Record Office

-• Kid's Takeover Day at The Guildhall – the 'Heritage Heroes' will be your guides for the day – discover the fate of William Tuck in a Victorian trial re-enactment and giving you the chance to make your own stained glass window
+• Kid's Takeover Day at The Guildhall – the 'Heritage Heroes' were your guides for the day, revealing the fate of William Tuck in a Victorian trial re-enactment and giving you the chance to make your own stained glass window

-• Join the East Anglian Pilgrimage Network on two heritage walks – on the life of St Walstan, and William of Norwich
+• The East Anglian Pilgrimage Network ran two heritage walks on the life of St Walstan, and William of Norwich

 • Blitz Street – a life-size street scene transporting the visitor back to the 1940s to experience wartime life

 • RAF Coltishall – a special tour around this 600-acre important WWII and Cold War site.
 All 312 spaces sold out!

-• Explore Barford's history with a WWI weekend where the village pub is transported back to the early war years, and see WWI exhibitions and farm machinery
+• Barford took a turn back in time with a WWI weekend where the village pub was transported back to the early war years, with WWI exhibitions and farm machinery

-• See inside the Grade II listed Cromer Signal Box
+• The Grade II listed Cromer Signal Box

 2013 Heritage Open Days has once again proved to be a huge success, attracting hundreds of visitors from near and far to come and discover more about our county's sometimes hidden heritage.